Tomáš Tatar

-Tomáš Tatar (/sk/; born 1 December 1990) is a Slovak professional ice hockey forward for EV Zug of Switzerland's National League.
+Tomáš Tatar (/sk/; born 1 December 1990) is a Slovak professional ice hockey player who is a forward for EV Zug of the National League.
 Tatar was drafted 60th overall by the Detroit Red Wings in the 2009 NHL entry draft.

 Playing career

 Slovak Extraliga

 During the 2007–08 season, Tatar saw time with Dukla Trenčín's U18 and U20 squads, finishing the season with a combined 50 goals and 39 assists in 46 games.

 During the 2008–09 season, Tatar's first season in the senior Slovak hockey system, he played for HKM Zvolen in the Slovak Extraliga, recording seven goals and eight assists in 48 games.